-During the temporary moratorium established in section 10.3, the Town shall undertake a planning process to address the potential effects of MEDICAL MARIJUANA TREATMENT CENTERs and other land uses and structures related to the use of marijuana for medical purposes, shall consider the DPH regulations, and shall make recommendations to subsequent Town Meeting(s) regarding the adoption of new Zoning Bylaw provisions governing the location, operation and effects of MEDICAL MARIJUANA TREATMENT CENTERs and other land uses and structures related to the use of marijuana for medical purposes.
+During the temporary moratorium established in section 10.3, the Town shall undertake a planning process to address the potential effects of RECRETIONAL MARIJUANA ESTABLISHMENTs and other land uses and structures related to the use of marijuana for medical purposes, shall consider the final regulations promulgated by the State of Massachusetts, and shall make recommendations regarding the adoption of new Zoning Bylaw provisions governing the location, operation and effects of RECREATIONAL MARIJUANA ESTABLISHMENTs and other land uses and structures related to the use of marijuana for recreational purposes.

 A true copy.

-Attest: Linda E. Hathaway Town Clerk of Stow
+Attest: Linda E. Hathaway

+Town Clerk of Stow